GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Still, vast gaps remain.
 Running this quick sanity check will help you focus on what's most important to you.

 It may take several minutes to respond.
-In the meantime, take a look at the Torq Mining Loop flowchart, just below the Abstract (maybe read that, too).
+In the meantime, take a look at the Robonomic flowchart, just below the Abstract.
+It shows you how money moves in a loop in the RoboTorq economy.

 Enjoy.